The Volcker Housing Crash, 1979–1985

 The decade-long expansion of mortgage securitization that drove the 2005 peak — and the four-year unwind that bottomed in 2011.

-How sub-3% mortgage rates, remote-work demand, and a frozen existing-inventory market produced the steepest two-year price run on record — and the rate-lock era that followed.
+Sub-3% mortgage rates, remote-work demand, and frozen inventory produced the steepest two-year price run on record — and the rate-lock era that followed.